frerich/smartconstructor/README.md

-Notice how the third argument defines a predicate; the generated functions apply this predicate to the given value: if it yields true, the smart constructor call evaluates to a 'Just' value.
-If the predicate yields false, the smart constructor evaluates to 'Nothing'.
+Notice how the third argument defines a predicate; the generated functions apply this predicate to the given value: if it yields true, the smart constructor call evaluates to a `Just` value.
+If the predicate yields false, the smart constructor evaluates to `Nothing`.

 By default, the name for the smart constructor is derived from the type name.
-A custom name can be specified by modifying the 'ctorName' field of the defaultOptions:
+A custom name can be specified by modifying the `ctorName` field of the `defaultOptions`:

     -- Defines 'createIV :: (Integer, Integer) -> Maybe Interval
     makeSmartCtor defaultOptions{ ctorName = "createIV" } ''Interval [|uncurry (<=)|]